NamLe05/Focus-Husky/USERGUIDELINES.md

     ```bash
    npm install
     ```

+---

+If you don’t want to run the app using code, you can simply download and launch the pre-built version of Focus Husky from GitHub.

+✅ Steps:

+Click this link to go to our GitHub Releases page:👉 (https://github.com/NamLe05/Focus-Husky/releases/tag/v.1.0.0-beta)

+- Scroll down to the “Assets” section of the latest release.

+- Download the .exe file

+- Drag the downloaded file or folder to your local computer (like your Desktop or Downloads folder).

+- Double-click the file you just moved:

+- The app should open in a new window using Electron — you're now ready to start focusing with Focus Husky!

 # How to run the software?
 .
 To start the application:
    - First ensure you are in client: